Lake Balls – How are they retrieved?

 And with new ball prices having continued to climb in recent years, more and more golfers now prefer to purchase 2nd hand Lake Balls.

-Which is not only good for your pocket but also on the environment.
+Which is not only good for your pocket but also for the environment.

 Often many of our balls look like new, once cleaned” Said Scott.